confluentinc/examples/microservices-orders/docs/index.rst

 After you have successfully run the full solution, then go through the execises in the tutorial to gain a better understanding of the basic principles of streaming applications:

 * Exercise 1: Persist Events
-* Exercise 2: Request-driven vs Event-driven
+* Exercise 2: Event-driven App
 * Exercise 3: Enriching Streams with Joins
 * Exercise 4: Filtering and Branching
 * Exercise 5: Stateful Operations